Why is sleep important?

 Severe snoring may be a sign of obstructive sleep apnoea syndrome, a condition caused by brief blockages of the upper airway during sleep.

 You may be more likely to get this if you:

 - have diabetes

-Obstructive sleep apnoea syndrome can cause long-term (chronic) fatigue.
-It can be diagnosed by measuring the level of oxygen in your blood while you’re sleeping.
+It can cause fatigue and can be diagnosed by measuring the level of oxygen in the blood during sleep.

 - avoiding alcohol

-- what time you go to bed and wake up
+- the time you went to bed and when you woke up

 - whether you got to sleep easily or not